-Seriously luxurious, this three bedroom, split-level raised ground floor apartment with its large balcony, is the premier apartment of a sensitive development and magnificent Grade II listed villa designed by Charles Barry.
+Seriously luxurious, this two bedroom, split-level raised ground floor apartment with its large balcony, is the premier apartment of a sensitive development and magnificent Grade II listed villa designed by Charles Barry.
 Set in manicured grounds facing the fifteen acres of Queens Park.
 This glamorous maisonette spreads across two levels and is one of just six apartments in one of the most prestigious and exclusive addresses of Brighton.

 As you enter through your own front door, which was the original entrance to the building, so beautifully grand, a light and bright vestibule gives a fantastic first impression.
 Off the hall to your left is the master bedroom, a peaceful room.
 The beamed ceiling soaring high above your head and the large windows bathe this room with light.
 Stairs with glass balustrade lead to a dressing area.
 The shower room next door has modern fittings, a smart integrated sink and a WC unit.
 It has the potential to be an en-suite if the door were to be moved.